Join us for an adventure in flavor!

 Some Variations

-• Use different meat: Try making Birria the traditional way using goat meat, lamb or sheep.
-The flavors and textures would be a little different.
+• Use different meat: I recommend trying Birria the traditional way using goat meat, lamb, or sheep.

-• Play with spices and seasonings: You can experiment adding different spices and herbs like smoked paprika, allspice or marjoram for a different flavor profile.
+• Play with spices and seasonings.
+I love to experiment with different spices and herbs like smoked paprika, allspice or marjoram for a different flavor profile.
 Adjust the spice level by adding more or less árbol chilis according to your heat preference.

 • Use canned tomatoes or fire roasted tomatoes instead of fresh tomatoes for a little different taste

-• For a thinner consommé, strain the Birria sauce after blending.
+• For a thinner consommé, I some times strain the Birria sauce after blending.

 • Skip frying!!
 Make a healthier version of Mexican street-style soft Birria tacos.
 Just load up some soft corn tortillas with Birria meat and your favorite toppings.